 How Might We…?

 What is it?
-A method of asking creative questions that help find innovative solutions to specific problems.
+A method of posing creative questions that help find innovative solutions to specific problems.
 The phrase "How might we" creates a positive mood and stimulates idea generation, emphasizing the possibility of achieving results.
 For example, instead of stating "Users cannot quickly find the needed feature," one could formulate the question: "How might we make access to the feature quick and convenient for users?"
-This method helps the team focus on exploring options and broadens the scope of thinking.
+This method helps the team focus on exploring options and expands the boundaries of thinking.

-When is it used?
+When is it applied?
 After the problem has been clearly defined.

 Outcome.
 A set of tentative directions to "dig" for idea generation.

-HMW: How might we integrate elements of gamification and social interactions so that users feel progress and maintain motivation?
+HMW: How might we integrate gamification elements and social interactions so that users feel progress and do not lose motivation?

 Example Solutions:

-- “Quest” lessons with levels of difficulty: users earn points or coins, advance to higher levels, and unlock bonus tasks.
+- "Quest" lessons with difficulty levels: users earn points or coins, advance to higher levels, unlock bonus tasks.

-- Group chats / challenges with friends where everyone receives the task of the day and can compare results.
+- Group chats / challenges with friends, where everyone receives a daily task and can compare results.

-- Automatic level determination based on test results, ensuring challenges are always “a bit harder” than current skills.
+- Automatic level assessment based on test results, so challenges are always "a bit harder" than current skills.

 Balanced Meal Delivery Service

-HMW: How can we offer a balanced menu, built around users' food preferences, without complicating the ordering process?
+HMW: How might we offer a balanced menu, built around users' dietary preferences, without complicating the ordering process?

 Example Solutions: